radiocosmology/alpenhorn/demo/demo-script.md

 ### Auto-importing files and temporary names

-Another option for writing files to a node filesystem when auto-import is turned on, may be to write them to a path which the import detect extensions won't accept, although whether this is possible will depend on the particular import detect extensions being used.
-For this demo, we can use any name which doesn't match the patterns which the `pattern_importer` will accept.
+Another option for writing files to a node filesystem when auto-import is turned on, is to use a temporary name for the file which will cause alpenhorn to decline to import the file.
+The import extensions which you're using may provide a namespace for such files, as is the case with this demo and the `pattern_importer` which has been configured: any filename which does not match the patterns which were defined by the `pattern_importer.demo_init` function would work.

+Whether or not your import extensions don't have provisions for omitting files based on pathname, another option is to use a leading dot in the filename of a file you're creating: alpenhorn will never import a file whose first character is a (dot).
+Note: this is only true of _file_ names: alpenhorn is still willing to import paths which contain _directories_ with leading dots in their names, assuming such names are acceptable to at least one of your import extensions.

 As an example, let's create a `.dat` file with a temporary name by appending, say, `.temp` to the name of the file we want to create: